keroyan/ImAnimator/README.md

 # ImAnimator
-A simple lightweight animator class to help you make any imgui element dynamic and beautiful
+A simple header-only animator class to help you make any imgui element dynamic and beautiful

 # Usage